Digitization of Scalar Fields for Quantum Computing: Summary and Outlook

-Analyses such as we have presented in this work, are expected to play an essential role in optimizing the scientific output from NISQ-era quantum devices in any scientific application domain.
+Analyses such as we have presented in this work, are expected to play a role in optimizing the output of quantum devices in any scientific application domain.
 Their use in tuning digitization parameters to \enquote{match} the precision of calculations to specific hardware will become increasingly important to make the best use of available hardware at any given time, as is the case in classical high-performance computing.
 With rapid development of quantum hardware in the NISQ era, it is likely that the optimal layout of a quantum system onto qubit degrees of freedom will have significant variability, both with choice of quantum architecture and with time.
 Having a detailed map of the resource landscape is thus critical for creating informed decisions for implementing calculations across a range of quantum architectures.
-In the NISQ-era and as hardware is superseded by error-corrected and fault-tolerant devices, analyses such as these for any given scientific application can be referenced to reflect the reduction in hardware noise within the multi-dimensional optimization of experimental design.